Palo Alto Demo Garden events

-The water-wise ornamental garden demonstrates how native California and Mediterranean climate plants can be used to create a low water use natural garden.
+The water-wise ornamental garden (always open to the public) demonstrates how native California and Mediterranean climate plants can be used to create a low water use natural garden.
 Once established the plants in this garden require little or no supplemental summer water and provide food and shelter for beneficial insects, butterflies and birds.
 With the diversity of plants and the presence of the beneficial insects keeps the garden healthy without the use of pesticides.

 The mulch on the beds helps reduce water evaporation and breaks down slowly releasing nutrients for the plants.
 The pathways have had a layer of cardboard then mulch to retard the growth of weeds.

 On mulched pathways, visitors can meander among the six areas and enjoy the huge variety of plants.
 The six areas are named: Long Border (1), California native (2), Dry Creek (3), Three Rocks (4), Boomerang (5) and the Edges of the Garden (6).
 Each of the beds has its own distinct plant groupings as well as common plants that tie the garden together.
 Look at the Waterwise plant dictionary for specific plants from our garden: Water Wise Ornamental Plants